Kingston Fishing Pools

 How to get there...

 Leave the M40 at Junction 12 and turn left for Gaydon at the main road.
-At the roundabout turn right, continue over the next two roundabouts going past the Heritage Centre and Jaguar/Landrover/Aston Martin.
+Stay on the B4100 heading to Warwick/Leamington and drive past the Heritage Centre and Jaguar/Landrover/Aston Martin.
 The entrance to Kingston Pools is on the right immediately after Lighthorne Garage.
 Continue down the concrete road until it becomes a farm track and the fishery is down the track past the farm house.

 Some Satnav users should enter ther address Kingston Grange and then add the Post Code.